bachtn/mock_stub_python/README.md

 pytest -vv -p no:warnings

 # Fake It Before You Make It
-* Object qu'on peut controler
+* Object that we can control

 ## Mock
+*
 * Un objet de substitut dans le système, qui décide si un test unitaire passe ou échoue.

 ## Stub
-* On stub une dépendance (fonction, API, Route, …) => Je m’intéresse à ce que cette dépendance retourne
+* Un objet qui simule un autre object pôur le but de poouvoir tester sans avoir besoin d'instantier l'objet een question

+* We stub an external dependency (database, API, route, …) or a function that we don't want to execute because it takes too much time for example (compute_the_diameter_of_the_world_wide_web_graph) => I'm interested only in the returned value of the dependency or the function

 ## Fixture
-* Partager des ressources entre différentes fonctions
+* Sharee ressources between different function
-- Loads all the images only one time
+- Loads all the images only one time instead of loading them each time we execute the test
-- # 4.29s -> 2.45s